mozilla/fxa/packages/fxa-content-server/docs/client-metrics.md

 * fxa:signup: user clicked the "Looking for Sync" text from the signup page
 * fxa:signup-complete: TODO: we need to track down what's sending this value

+### entrypoint_experiment and entrypoint_variation

+If an experiment is running at the entrypoint, these properties will be set with the name of the experiment and the variation that the user is part of.

 ### events
 The event stream, see [Event Stream](#event_stream)